Soekiman Cabinet

-The Soekiman Cabinet (Kabinet Soekiman), also known as the Sukiman-Suwirjo Cabinet (Kabinet Sukiman-Suwirjo), was an Indonesian cabinet that served from 27 April 1951 until it fell on 23 February 1952 following revelations that it had signed a mutual security agreement with the United States, and was dissolved on 3 April 1952.
+The Soekiman Cabinet (Kabinet Soekiman) (Note: Sometimes referred to as the Soekiman–Suwirjo Cabinet (Kabinet Soekiman–Suwirjo).) was the cabinet of Indonesia from April 1951 to April 1952.
+It was a coalition government consisting of the Masyumi Party, the Indonesian National Party (PNI), and several smaller parties.
+Soekiman Wirjosandjojo led the cabinet as prime minister.

 Formation

 On 21 March 1951, the Natsir cabinet fell due to loss of political support.
 Five days later, President Sukarno asked Indonesian National Party (PNI) leader and parliamentary chairman Sartono to form a coalition cabinet, but he admitted failure on 18 April.
 On the same day, Sukarno asked the chairman of the Masyumi Party party council Soekiman Wirjosandjojo and PNI chairman Sidik Djojosukarto to try, giving them five days, then an extra three days.
 Both men agreed that both parties would have same number of seats.
 However, there was disagreement over the post of prime minister.
 Eventually the PNI gave in to Soekiman's demand for a Masjumi prime minister providing this was not Natsir, who had held the position in the previous cabinet.
 Sukarno subsequently suggested Soekiman himself for the role, which he accepted.
 This led to a disagreement between the Soekiman and Natsir factions within the party, and the Natsir-led Masjumi executive body refused to accept Sidik and Soekiman's suggested composition for the cabinet.
 As a result, no members of Natsir's faction were appointed.